drowe67/pirip/README.md

 # Project Plan and Status

-Status Dec 2020 - working on M9.
+Status Oct 2021 - M9 in progress - have demonstrated 15km over the air link at 1000 bits/s.

 | Milestone | Description | Comment |
 | --- | --- | --- |